Which place is cheaper, Puerto Viejo or Managua?

 It's quite sunny in Managua.
 In the spring, Managua often gets more sunshine than Puerto Viejo.
 Managua gets 242 hours of sunny skies this time of year, while Puerto Viejo receives 172 hours of full sun.

 In April, Managua is generally a little warmer than Puerto Viejo.
-Temperatures in Managua average around 29°C (84°F), and Puerto Viejo stays around 26°C (79°F).
+Daily temperatures in Managua average around 29°C (84°F), and Puerto Viejo fluctuates around 26°C (79°F).

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|

 |Jan||26°C (79°F)||4 mm (0.2 in)||25°C (77°F)||319 mm (12.6 in)|

 |Feb||27°C (80°F)||2 mm (0.1 in)||25°C (77°F)||201 mm (7.9 in)|